 In Quebec, however, there would be little resistance to going a good deal further than this.
 The monarchy has now become rather remote from life.
-To most French Canadians it probably symbolizes not the virtues of constitutional government, but an inexplicable refusal of English-speaking Canadians to cut the umbilical cord of colonial rule.
+To most articulate French Canadians it probably symbolizes not the virtues of constitutional government, but an inexplicable refusal of English-speaking Canadians to cut the umbilical cord of colonial rule.
 The next step beyond this righteous republicanism is an apparent yearning for a "presidential" system in Quebec.
-Quebec cabinets, perhaps even more than most provincial cabinets, have always tended to be one-man bands.
-The strain which this imposes, within a parliamentary system, on the leader of a government is almost unbearable, as the death in office of three Quebec premiers in ten years testifies.
+Quebec Cabinets, perhaps even more than most provincial Cabinets, have always tended to be one-man bands.
+The strain which this imposes, within a parliamentary system, on the leader of a government is almost unbearable, as the death in office of three Quebec Premiers in ten years testifies.
 It is easy to understand why some form of relief is sought.
 A presidential system would relieve the "chief executive" of the strain of parliamentary duties, and also personalize and strengthen the leadership.
 A system of separation of powers which this implies might also free the legislature from executive dominance, and lead to some strengthening of democratic institutions.

 The second manifestation of desire to alter the executive arm of the constitution centres on the still unresolved question of the treaty power.
 The courts have made it plain that the implementation of treaties which concern matters of exclusive provincial jurisdiction lies with provincial legislatures.
-But the provinces of Canada are not STABILITY AND CHANGE 455 states in international law, and therefore they cannot negotiate treaties or deal directly with foreign states or international agencies as if they were.
-It is a well-known fact that this situation is not accepted without question in Quebec.
-To the Quebec government, the logic of the situation is that if the province has the exclusive jurisdiction, it "should have, within the limits of Canadian foreign policy, a recognized capacity to negotiate and sign her own agreements with foreign governments on matters subject to her internal jurisdiction."32
+But the provinces of Canada are not states in international law, and therefore they cannot negotiate treaties or deal directly with foreign states or international agencies as if they were.
+It is a notorious fact that this situation is not accepted without question in Quebec.
+To the Quebec government, the logic of the situation is that if the province has exclusive legislative jurisdiction, it "should have, with the limits of Canadian foreign policy, a recognized capacity to negotiate and sign her own agreements with foreign governments on matters subject to her internal jurisdiction."28 also problems.

-When it comes to the legislative aspects of government there are also problems.
 On the one hand there is a devotion to the "watertight compartment" theory of exclusive jurisdiction, which creates a disposition to oppose in principle the joint federal-provincial programs that characterize co-operative federalism.
 On the other hand there is an awareness that a number of areas of federal jurisdiction, such as monetary policy and trade policy, impinge so directly on the integrated planning of provincial policies that some form of direct representation in federal agencies, such as the Bank of Canada, is essential if provincial policy-making is to be effective.
-For the same reason, the Quebec Liberal Party's Beige Paper of 1980 argued strongly for direct provincial representation in the federal Parliament through a revised second chamber in place of the Senate.